Paul Krugman says nursing is “menial,” not “cognitive,” in blog post

 We always appreciate an apology after someone in the public spotlight degrades nursing, especially when it is made in the same forum as the original communication (rather than some lesser-seen one) and when accompanied by some expression of “how much training” the profession requires.
 The apology would have even more value if Professor Krugman were to make amends by using his considerable influence to highlight the ways in which nursing plays a role in his areas of focus as a columnist.
-Please click here to send Professor Krugman a letter asking him to collaborate with nurses in addressing how current health policies undervalue the nursing profession and the harmful effects of that undervaluation on the public and the economy.
+We asked Professor Krugman to collaborate with nurses in addressing how current health policies undervalue the nursing profession and the harmful effects of that undervaluation on the public and the economy.
 Healthcare errors are the third leading cause of death in the U.S. in large part because of the undervaluation of nursing and underinvestment in nursing education, practice, research, and residencies.
 At the same time, nursing has played and can continue to play a key role in expanding access to high-quality care, as the Affordable Care Act (Obamacare) envisions.
 Professor Krugman can use his stature to help explain these issues to decision-makers who control how health care resources are spent.
-Click here to send Professor Krugman a letter offering your advice on how to explain to the world the cognitive nature of nursing and the role the profession plays in our health system and our economy.
-Thank you!
+We sent Professor Krugman a letter and he apologized.
+Thank you for your help!
+It took about 20 letters to get his attention.
+See his apology “In Praise of Nursing.”

 For references purposes, our original letter to Paul Krugman is below:

 Dear Professor Krugman: